thenatzzz/Large_Scale_Object_Detection/README.md

 ### Group members:Nattapat Juthaprachakul, Rui Wang, Siyu Wu, Yihan Lan

 #### Object Detection in X-Ray Images
 * The goal of this project is to use multiple algorithms, train multiple models, and report on comparative performance of each one.
+Performance of model is described by mean average precision scores(Object Detection metrics), also including accuracy and recall scores.

 * The program is written in Python.